Aleee-ggr/ing-sw-2024-franzese-geronimi-guarisco-ieva/README.md

 Because those steps may vary depending on your configurations the safe bet is always using WSL with Ubuntu or a UNIX-based system.

 ### macOS apple silicon pre-setup:
-If you are running a MacBook with apple silicon you should use a supported version of javaFX.
+If you are running a MacBook with Apple Silicon you should use a supported version of javaFX.
 we recomend [azul](https://www.azul.com/downloads/?version=java-22&os=macos&architecture=arm-64-bit&package=jdk-fx#zulu) sdk version 22

 ### Every OS: